aptro/sync_files_with_dropbox/README.md

-> This script is useful if you have important files scattered all over the hard drive and you don't want to loose when your computer screws up.
+> This script is useful if you have important files scattered all over the hard drive and you don't want to loose when your computer gets screwed up.

 #### Setup